 A month ago, a boulder crushed a construction worker at a library in Woburn.
 The accident traumatized scores of people, from the builder’s coworkers and family to the company’s president.
 The embedded

 video captured by the CBS News vividly displays the feeling of despair.
 Through the pain of a loss caused by a work accident, many may need guidance through the lawsuit process.

 Wrongful Death in Massachusetts

-In most Massachusetts wrongful death cases, recoveries are limited to the deceased’s spouse, children, and grandchildren.
+In most Boston wrongful death cases, recoveries are limited to the deceased’s spouse, children, and grandchildren.
 However, in some situations, a financial recovery may be possible for other next of kin.
 Wrongful death claims must be brought by the deceased’s executor (the person responsible for taking care of the deceased’s final affairs), and generally, must be commenced within three years of the date of death.